vlang/v/doc/docs.md

 value.

 The variable's type is inferred from the value on the right hand side.
-To force a different type, use type conversion: the expression `T(v)` converts the value `v` to the type `T`.
+To choose a different type, use type conversion: the expression `T(v)` converts the value `v` to the type `T`.